 Networking recap: ‘Networking’ is the deliberate activity of creating, freshening, and strengthening links between you and other people.
 It’s relationship building with the intent of leveraging who and what you know to help other people be successful.
 Strengthening links — i.e. turning a select subset of network links from weak connections to strong bonds — is an art that involves the constant exchange of favors and information.

 How visible are you at work?
-Chances are good that you’re making one of most common career mistakes there is — pouring a disproportionate about of effort into doing good work and not taking enough time to get to know other people.
+Chances are good that you’re making a very common career: pouring a disproportionate amount of effort into doing good work and not taking enough time to get to know other people.

 I frequently give talks on careers and networking, and I’ve found many people fail to recognize one of the most powerful opportunities for networking that exists: networking within their own companies.

 Stop wearing a cloak of invisibility!

 Networking inside your company is some of the most important work that you can do — and not just for yourself.
 A broad web of relationships within your organization engenders trust, creates a vibrant work environment, and empowers you with a wealth of information.
 The goodwill you establish within your network serves as a lubricant that not only enables you to get stuff done, but super-charges the organization to get stuff done well!
 How cool is that?